Long time, read-every-word readers will know instantly why I’m talking about this.

 5. Add intervals.

 I mentioned this in #1 because changing your intervals up will prevent your body from acclimating to your workout, thus reducing the push.
 But intervals can increase your runner’s high on their own, too!
-Add sprinting interviews, hills, stair climbs – anything to mix up the intensity at which you’re working.
+Add sprinting intervals, hills, stair climbs – anything to mix up the intensity at which you’re working.
 It will really increase your chances of achieving a runner’s high.

 What kinds of workouts can cause a “runner’s high”?